-As part of its 2018-2020 annual improvements to IFRS standards process the IASB issued amendment to IFRS 9.
 The amendment clarifies the fees that an entity includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
 These fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
-An entity applies the amendment to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+There is no similar amendment proposed for IAS 39 Financial Instruments: Recognition and Measurement.